nicholaspudjihartono/JIA-associated-genetic-loci-exhibit-spatially-constrained-gene-regulatory-effects/README.md

 In this repository, the "Scripts" folder contains two Python scripts.

 A).
-The first Python script "shortlisting_script.py" takes in three CoDeS3D output files (eqtls.txt, genes.txt, snps.txt) as input and outputs two files :
+The first Python script "shortlisting_script.py" takes in three CoDeS3D output files (eqtls.txt, genes.txt, snps.txt) as the input, this script outputs two files :

 1. The first output file "significant_eqtls_shortlisted.txt" is a tab-separated file containing spatial eQTL-target gene interactions after shortlisting that passed the FDR correction